grajdeanserghei/n-queens-lisp/README.md

 # N-Queens problem in LISP with GUI

 This is a toy project in which I explore LISP.
 It is a desktop application written in LISP.
-For GUI is uses [Tcl/Tk](http://www.peter-herth.de/ltk/ltkdoc-single/) library.
+For GUI [Tcl/Tk](http://www.peter-herth.de/ltk/ltkdoc-single/) library is used.

 ![alt text](https://github.com/grajdeanserghei/n-queens-lisp/blob/master/docs/images/intermediate_solution.png "GUI")